Ally McBeal

-Ally McBeal is an American legal comedy drama television series, originally aired on Fox from September 8, 1997, to May 20, 2002.
-Created by David E. Kelley, the series stars Calista Flockhart in the title role as a lawyer working in the Boston law firm Cage and Fish, with other lawyers whose lives and loves are eccentric, humorous, and dramatic.
-The series received critical acclaim in its early seasons, winning the Golden Globe Award for Best Television Series – Musical or Comedy in 1998 and 1999, and also winning the Emmy Award for Outstanding Comedy Series in 1999.
-As of August 2022, a revival is in development at ABC.
+Ally McBeal is an American legal comedy-drama television series created by David E. Kelley that originally aired on Fox from September 8, 1997, to May 20, 2002.
+It revolves around Calista Flockhart in the title role as a lawyer working in the Boston law firm Cage and Fish.
+Although the series is ostensibly a legal drama, its main focus is the romantic and personal lives of the main characters.
+The series was produced by David E. Kelley Productions and 20th Century Fox Television, with Kelley serving as executive producer alongside Bill D'Elia.

+Ally McBeal received critical acclaim in its early seasons, winning the Golden Globe Award for Best Television Series – Musical or Comedy in 1998 and 1999, and also winning the Emmy Award for Outstanding Comedy Series in 1999.
+Despite these achievements, it was canceled by Fox after five seasons.
+In March 2021, it was reported that a revival as a limited series was in early development at 20th Television with Flockhart possibly returning.
+In August 2022, it was reported that ABC was in early development of a sequel series and had approached Flockhart to reprise her role and executive-produce.
+However, despite the report, neither project has eventuated yet.